Table of Contents

-There is a higher demand for proteins during pregnancy to support the weight gain and fetal growth, specifically in the last trimester.
+There is a higher demand for protein during pregnancy to support weight gain and fetal growth, especially in the last trimester.
 Metabolic adaptation increases the efficiency of protein synthesis during pregnancy.

-No additional protein requirement are there in the first trimester of pregnancy.
-Therefore the RDI for protein in women aged 19–50 in the first trimester is 0.75 g per kg per day.
+No additional protein is required in the first trimester of pregnancy.
+Therefore the recommended daily intake for protein in women aged 19–50 in the first trimester is 0.75 g/kg per day.

-The RDI for protein in women aged 19–50 in the second and third trimester is 1.0 g per kg per day and for women 14–18 years old, it is 1.02 g per kg per day.
+The recommended daily intake for protein in women aged 19–50 in the second and third trimester is 1.0 g/kg per day; for women aged 14–18, it is 1.02 g/kg per day.

-45–65% of total energy comes from carbohydrate for adults over 14 years of age.
-During pregnancy, the recommended dietary allowance for carbohydrate intake in is 175 g per day.
-This is 45 g more than the carbohydrate requirement of non-pregnant females.
+Usually, 45%–65% of total energy needs come from carbohydrates for persons > 14 years of age.
+During pregnancy, the recommended dietary allowance for carbohydrate intake is 175 g per day, or 45 g more than the carbohydrate requirement for non-pregnant females (see image).

-Due to high levels of progesterone, there is a decreased GI transit during pregnancy.
-This is beneficial in a sense that food is in contact with the absorption sites for a longer period, hence improved absorption but it also leads to constipation.
+Due to high levels of progesterone, there is decreased gastrointestinal transit during pregnancy.
+This is beneficial because food is in contact with absorption sites for a longer period and therefore better absorbed, but it can also lead to constipation.

-Therefore, adequate intake of dietary fiber is necessary to maintain regular bowel habits during pregnancy.
-The recommended dietary allowance for pregnant women aged 19–50 years for dietary fiber intake is 22 g per day.
-To meet the recommended daily needs for both carbohydrates and fiber, low energy density food or low GI food sources should be taken such as fruits, cereals, whole grain and vegetables.
+Adequate intake of dietary fiber is therefore necessary to maintain regular bowel habits during pregnancy.
+The recommended dietary allowance of fiber for pregnant women aged 19–50 years is 22 g per day.
+To meet the recommended daily needs for both carbohydrates and fiber, low-energy-density food or low-glycemic index food sources should be consumed, including fruits, cereals, whole grains, and vegetables.

-Fatty acids fulfil half of the energy needs of the fetus during early pregnancy.
+Fatty acids fulfill half of the energy needs of the fetus during early pregnancy.
 In the later stages, the fetus forms its own fatty acids.
-Long-chain polyunsaturated fatty acids are essential for brain growth and development in infants, specifically in the third trimester, when the growth of nerve tissue is at its highest.
+Long-chain polyunsaturated fatty acids are essential for brain growth and development in the fetus, especially in the third trimester, when the growth of nerve tissue is at its highest.

 The fetus has a limited ability to synthesize long-chain polyunsaturated fatty acids and therefore is dependent upon the placental supply.
-Obese women who have insulin resistance and those who are thin with little body fat, are more in need of dietary fat to maintain the adequate supply to the fetus.
+Obese women who have insulin resistance as well as those with a low BMI are more in need of dietary fat to maintain an adequate supply to the fetus.
 Recommended doses for essential fatty acids and omega 3 long-chain polyunsaturated fatty acids for pregnant women aged 19–50 years are as follows:

 - Linoleic acid: 10 g per day